AutoGIS-2018/final-assignment-hellej/README.md

   │   ├── HelsinkiTravelTimeMatrix2018/
   │   └── MetropAccessGrid/ *.shp
   ├── demo
+  │   ├── dt_geocode.py             # Jupyter notebook like script file to run with VSCode
-  │   ├── geocode.py                # Jupyter notebook like demo script to run with VSCode
+  │   ├── dt_routing.py             # Jupyter notebook like script file to run with VSCode
-  │   ├── optimize_route.py         # Jupyter notebook like demo script to run with VSCode
+  │   ├── optimize_route.py         # Jupyter notebook like script file to run with VSCode
   │   └── route-optim-outputs.md    # Outputs of example runs
   ├── input
   │   └── *.shp                     # Optional locations to use in multi-stop route optimization